• Home

 • Recipes

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-The New Old Age: Conference on Aging
+The New Old Age: Highlights from the Atlantic’s Conference on Aging

-October 11, 2017 by Rebecca Forstadt-Olkowski 14 Comments
+by Rebecca Forstadt-Olkowski 14 Comments

 The conference had various speakers including Norman Lear, who at age 95, was still working, writing, and traveling from event to event.
 It focused on how we perceive aging and how it’s marketed in the media.
-Below are my takeaways.

 On Media: Portrayals of Aging